Grade Level: 8 (6-8)

 Some sculptures look as if they would topple over at any minute.
 Are they actually defying gravity?
 Well, no. The sculpture is balanced on its center of mass (see Figure 2).
 The center of mass of an object is the point at which all of an object's mass may be considered to be concentrated.
 This means that the object can balance on a point as long as that point is directly below the object's center of mass.
 The artists of these sculptures carefully design their work so that the center of mass of the object is supported.
 We carefully align our own center of mass when walking on tightrope or a balance beam by putting our hands out to our sides.

 The wind also creates forces.
 On blustery days you can see the wind move the leaves on a tree.
 Wind forces also push sailboats through water.
 Similar forces cause movement in outdoor sculptures (see Figure 3), such as wind chimes or mobiles.
 Wind currents are created by hot air rising and cool air settling.
 Hot air rises because it is less dense than cool air.
 This same principal works both outside and inside buildings, although the outside currents tend to be a lot stronger.
 These convection currents are what cause wind chimes to sing and mobiles to rotate.

 Not all forces occur naturally.
 For example, people can create forces using energy from the food they eat.
 This happens when we push someone on a swing, move a chair across a room or play tug of war.
+Refer to the engineering design activity Engineering Pop-Up Books to have students investigate this phenomena.
 When we read pop-up books, we apply very small forces to tabs and flaps to make them move.
 When we rotate a flap, it is called a torque.
 A centripetal force is also created when an ice-skater turns or we spin in a chair.

 center of mass: The point at which all of an object's mass may be considered to be concentrated.